$383,564Average Value$246Average Price per Sq Ft15Homes For Sale

 Source: WhatIsMyCrimeRisk.com

-On average, homes in RillitoBend, Tucson sell after 53 days on the market compared to the national average of 47 days.
-The average sale price for homes in RillitoBend, Tucson over the last 12 months is $408,390, up 8% from the average home sale price over the previous 12 months.
+On average, homes in RillitoBend, Tucson sell after 60 days on the market compared to the national average of 49 days.
+The median sale price for homes in RillitoBend, Tucson over the last 12 months is $367,500, up 5% from the median home sale price over the previous 12 months.

-HURRY ~ SELLER OFFERING 50% OFF 1ST MONTH'S RENT FOR A 5/1/225 MOVE-IN!!!
-Centrally located on a quiet street near the Tucson Racquet & Fitness Club, this attractive and recently updated 3 bedroom, 2 bath duplex unit has fresh paint, granite countertops, tile flooring throughout, and newer appliances (all electric).
-Wood burning fireplace in the living room.
-Off-street parking with easy access to
+Centrally located on a quiet street near the Tucson Racquet/Fitness Club, this attractive & recently updated 3 bedroom, 2 bath duplex has granite countertops, tile flooring throughout & newer electric appliances.
+Very clean & well kept.
+Wood burning fireplace in living room.
+Off-street parking with easy access to shopping, restaurants & the UofA.
+Open concept with family room/kitchen with space

 Interested in learning more about homes in this area?